 - Preheat oven to 300 degrees.

-- Add all ingredients to a large microwavable bowl.
+- Add all ingredients to a large microwavable bowl, except the fruit.

 - Mix well.
 If the honey is thick, heat up in the microwave for about 30 seconds and mix well.